Writing blog posts…

 You’re risking a lot when you don’t edit your articles.
 If you don’t publish content that is valuable, engaging, and error-free, you could lower your rank in search engine results and ruin your brand’s reputation.

 Search engines like Google use complex algorithms to determine if you have outdated or poorly written content.
 That’s their job and they do it well, so protect your rank and reputation by editing your work.

 3. Then you decide you’re not going to proofread your work – come on, you’re killing me!

 Some people think editing and proofreading are interchangeable, but those people would be incorrect.
 Editing involves the overall quality of your writing.
 It ensures your ideas are clear, your language is correct, and your arguments are logical.

 Proofreading has more to do with spelling, grammar, formatting and punctuation.
 Proofreading is more of a surface-level document check, but it’s no less important.

 Would you trust the information in a blog post that had spelling errors, grammatical problems and strange punctuation?
 Probably not.
-Because poor writing damages credibility and trust, two of the most important qualities your writing should instill in readers.
+Poor writing damages credibility and trust, two of the most important qualities your writing should instill in your readers.

 4. You don’t publish enough content to please Google.

 You won’t have many visitors to your blog if you don’t publish on a consistent, fairly frequent schedule.
 People want fresh, spankin’ new articles and no matter how good your writing is, they won’t keep rereading the same posts ad nauseam.